HopPG: Self-Iterative Program Generation for Multi-Hop Question Answering over Heterogeneous Knowledge: Related Work

 \subsection{Semantic Parsing-based Methods}

 The semantic parsing-based methods reason answers by translating questions into executable programs such as SPARQL \cite{xiong2022autoqgs} and SQL\cite{hui-etal-2022-s2sql}.
 Previous semantic-parsing-based question-answering methods always research over homogeneous knowledge resources, i.e., texts \cite{zhou2022opera}, tables \cite{liu2022tapex} and knowledge graphs \cite{yih-etal-2016-value}. \citet{zhou-etal-2022-unirpg} proposed UniRPG, which first applies the semantic parsing-based method on question answering over heterogeneous knowledge including tables and texts.
-Based on their work, we propose HopPG in this paper to address the limitations of UniRPG in generating multi-hop programs based on heterogeneous knowledge.
+Inspired by these works, we propose HopPG in this paper to address the limitations of UniRPG in generating multi-hop programs based on heterogeneous knowledge.